UNDERGRADUATE FORESTRY COURSES [FOR]

 *FOR 418-2 Marketing of Forest Products.
 The role of marketing in the forest industries; review of economic principles; product policy, planning the product line, pricing, marketing channels, marketing programs, marketing organization, and marketing research as influences on the marketing of lumber, wood products, pulp, and paper.
 Taught in alternate years.
 Prerequisite: 411 or consent of instructor.

 *FOR 420-3 Park and Wildlands Management.
 The management of state and federal parks and recreation areas.
-A systems approach toward management and decision-making will be
+A systems approach toward management and decision-making will be emphasized.

 .*FOR 421-3 Recreation Land-Use Planning.
 Principles and methods for land-use planning of park and recreation environments with emphasis on human dimensions of natural resource research.
 Focus on planning process and types of information to gather and organize.
 Application in group field projects.
 Requires field trip transportation fee.
 Prerequisite: 220, 420, or consent of instructor.